wafemi999/DW-quality-check/README.md

 # DW-quality-check
-A testing framework for datawarehouses for checking  and verfying data quality
+A testing framework for datawarehouses to check  and verfy data quality

 ## Method: